 Yesterday I took the deposition of the Defendant truck driver in a crash that occurred on North Point Road near its intersection with Quail Avenue in Baltimore, Maryland.
 My client suffered permanent injuries to her left hand (she is left-hand dominant) in the accident.

 Naturally, as lawyers, we use a Latin expression to address this problem: omnia praesumuntur contra spoliatem, which means “all things are presumed against the spoliator.”
 Maryland has adopted this maxim under the assumption that people do not destroy evidence that would be helpful to their case.
-Accordingly, under Maryland law, when evidence is destroyed by a party who knows, or should know, of the evidence’s relevance to a potential lawsuit, the aggrieved party’s attorney will ask the judge for a jury instruction that the destruction or alteration of evidence by a party gives rise to inferences or presumptions unfavorable to the spoliator.
+Under Maryland law, when evidence is destroyed by a party who knows or should know, of the evidence’s relevance to a potential lawsuit, the aggrieved party’s attorney will ask the judge for a jury instruction that the destruction or alteration of evidence by a party gives rise to inferences or presumptions unfavorable to the spoliator.
 See Anderson v.
 Litzenberg, 115 Md.
 App.
 549, 561-562 (1997).

 How It Plays Out